-- ENV-3.1 Promote the use of re-claimed water within new developments. - ENV-3.2 Facilitate opportunities for education and outreach centered around the benefits of recycling, water conservation, energy conservation, etc. - ENV-3.3 Establish Green Building standards that use a rating system for features, such as green roofs, water treatment and reuse, and energy efficiency. - ENV-3.4 Encourage developers to implement green building practices, and conservation-style development. - ENV-3.5 Promote the fiscal benefits of conservation and green building for residents, property owners, and developers.
+- ENV-3.1 Promote the use of re-claimed water within new developments. - ENV-3.2 Facilitate opportunities for education and outreach centered around the benefits of recycling, water conservation, energy conservation, etc. - ENV-3.3 Establish Green Building standards that use a rating system for features, such as green roofs, water treatment and reuse, and energy efficiency. - ENV-3.4 Provide financial incentives to encourage developers to implement green building practices, conservation-style development, and increased density in targeted areas as indicated on the Preferred Scenario Map. - ENV-3.5 Promote the fiscal benefits of conservation and green building for residents, property owners, and developers.